 In 2021, the university finished and inaugurated the Facility for Rare Isotope Beams (FRIB), a cutting-edge facility for nuclear physics research.
 The $730 million project enhanced the institution’s standing as a global leader in rare isotope and heavy ion physics.
 FRIB offers specialized research possibilities in nuclear physics, astrophysics, and national security.

 That same year, the institution started a new program to improve engineering research and education.
-The concept called for the creation of a new multidisciplinary research and teaching building and expansion of the College of Engineering.
+The concept called for creating a new multidisciplinary research and teaching building and expanding the College of Engineering.

 The institution announced the establishment of the Institute for Global Health and Innovation in 2022.
 This center aims to convene specialists from diverse domains to tackle worldwide health issues and devise inventive medicinal methodologies.